AlexandruRudoi/Team-6/README.md

 # Team 6

 ## Description
-This project, developed during [Hackathon Name], aims to [briefly describe the purpose and objective of the project].
-We endeavor to [specific problem or goal].
+This project, developed during [XMAS FAF HACKATHON], aims to develop a robust OCR model that accurately recognizes characters from handwritten schedules, ensuring a seamless transition from paper tables to digital tables.
+This technology should enhance the overall schedule management process, making it more reliable and accessible.

 ## Features
 - List the key features and functionalities implemented during the hackathon.